DavisLaboratory/peptideprotonet_reproducibility/README.md

 #### Use the pre-trained model
 ```
 ```

-#### Train a new model
+### Train a new model
 To train a new model, replace `path_data` and `path_valid_data` in `pipp/main.py`.
 Make sure you specify a model name when writing (saving) the model.
 Then from command line run:

 ```

+# define number of shots for train and test e.g. 0-shot, 1-shot, 5-shot etc
+n_shot_train
+n_shot_test

+# define number of classes for train and test e.g. 2-way, 3-way, 5-way classification etc
+n_test
+n_train

+# define number of support instances (query) for train and test.
+# These are number of instances that are selected as instances in the "support set"
+# support set is used to compute the prototype at each batch/round of train and test
+nq_test
+nq_train

-python main.py --max-epoch --shot --test-way --test-shot --test-query --train-query --train-way
+python main.py --max-epoch 300
+               --shot n_shot_train
+               --test-way n_test
+               --test-shot n_shot_test
+               --test-query nq_test
+               --train-query nq_train
+               --train-way n_train

 ```
 To train a new model, a few more package dependencies are required.
-See `import` statements in `pipp/main.py`.
+See below or `import` statements in `pipp/main.py`.
 The code supports training on GPU.

+###### Additional dependencies required to train a new model
+- \__future\__
+- argparse
+- pickle
+- learn2learn
+- sklearn

+Any problems?
+Let us know by openning a new issue!